 Creativity is written in our DNA by the One who created everything from nothing.
 The One who refracts three primary colors into nearly 10 million hues distinguishable by the human eye.
 The One who formed the human ear to discern almost 330,000 frequencies and the human nose to detect more than one trillion scents.

 We were created by the same One who created more than 8 million species of animals, 32,000 species of fish, a one million species of insects, more than 9,000 species of birds, 60,000 species of trees, 12,000 species of grass, and 391,000 species of flowering plants.

 The creativity of God is spectacular!
-We witness it in every breath of every hour of every sing day.
-And that same Creator has breathed life into almost 100 billion beloved humans since the beginning of time, each with a unique, one-of-a-kind personality and individually distinguishable fingerprints.
+We witness it in every breath of every hour of every single day.
+That same Creator has breathed life into almost one hundred billion beloved humans since the beginning of time, each with a unique, one-of-a-kind personality and individually distinguishable fingerprints.
 “No two alike.
-There has never been another one just like this one, and there never will be again,” said Rev. Karl Schimpf as he blessed each new baby into the world.
+There has never been another one just like this one, and there never will be again,” said Rev. Karl Schimpf as he blessed each new baby brought into the world.

 CREATIVITY IS LIFELONG PURSUIT

 Every person since the beginning of time has been, is now, and will be until the end of time, creative.

 Ellen Mady, wrote, “A sacred touch, a sacred breath, a sacred thought, permeates the nature of man’s relationship with God.
 The sacredness of man’s existence springs forth from the moment of creation and reflects the image of God inherent in each and every person.
 It is by virtue of being made in the image and likeness of God that we possess reason and freedom, which come together in our capacity for creativity.
 All creation was thought of by God … The moment the spirit hovered over the waters (Genesis 1:2) and creation came into being was just the beginning.”